 BioAcoustic Frequencies active for the month of Sept 2024 – these frequencies are cyclical each year depending on what frequencies are bombarding the earth.
 Keplar and Pythagoras both tried to explain this phenomenon.
 Kepler reported that the frequencies of the movements of the planets are heard by our soul and manifest our health and personality traits.

 Do your joints ache?
 It is likely some nasty Prostaglandins that cause inflammation and pain when the body is too acidic.
-Try laying off those acid producing foods (flour, grains, sugar, beans, alcohol, shrimp) until the end of next month.
-You may think your Gout is acting up, but it is just the inflammation causing foods.
+Try laying off those acid-producing foods (flour, grains, sugar, beans, alcohol, shrimp) until the end of next month.
+You may think your Gout is acting up, but it is just the inflammation-causing foods.
 Wheat Belly by William Davis explains the relationship between joint/muscle pain and the inflammatory response from foods.

-Muscles in stress – the rectus abdominis frequencies are still active- along with the iliacus and muscles of the lower back.
+Muscles in stress – the rectus abdominis frequencies are still active-- along with the iliacus and muscles of the lower back.

 DDT has been outlawed for many years but those of you over 50 years of age might feel some muddled thinking and dizziness.
 DDT is a pesticide that was commonly sprayed in the presence of humans, especially school children.
 It lays down on the stomach muscle – rectus abdominus - since they are the same frequency and may be the cause of that round of fat on your midsection.
 Fats lay down more readily on muscles that have the same frequencies.
 There are plenty of good detox protocols out there – check the internet.